csmith/dockerfiles/README.md

 I'm intending to use these for production services, but won't vouch for their stability or usability for anyone else's purposes.
 Feel free to use them, and report any issues you do find, but at your own risk!

+### Aims

+#### Reproducibility

+It should be possible to take a Dockerfile from this repository, build it on any machine, and get an image with the same digest.
+This requires using `buildah` to build instead of `docker` as it supports setting the timestamp for layers.

+As most of the images are based on Alpine they won't continue to be reproducible forever as Alpine do not keep old packages indefinitely.
+While this might be nice, for now reproducibility during the lifetime of the image is sufficient.

+#### Minimal and non-root

+Almost all the images here use a minimal base image, and only ship resources actually required to run.
+In particular, there is generally no shell, no scripted entrypoints, no build tools, etc, shipped in the final images.

+Where possible the images all run as a non-root user (uid/gid `65532`), with no direct way to gain root access within the container.

+#### Up-to-date and transparent

+The images all track their upstream projects, and the Dockerfiles are automatically updated when new releases are made.
+The update procedure is performed using GitHub actions, and the revised Dockerfiles are immediately committed to the repository.
+This makes it easy to know what an image contains, and when and how it was built.

 ## Structure

 Each image has its own folder, containing: